 The port consists of four wharves within a harbour sheltered by breakwaters.
 The wharves support the following commodities.

 Nearly one million tonnes of multi-cargo bulk commodity storage capacity and more than 300 mega litres of fuel storage facilities are available at the Port of Mackay.
 This multi-commodity storage capacity includes:

 With its central location, multi-cargo capability and strong links to regional markets, the Port of Mackay has many strategic advantages for trade:

 Mackay enables businesses to capitalise on trade opportunities, as it offers the Whitsundays, Central Highlands and coal fields regions a primary link to the rest of the world through its multi-commodity handling port capabilities.
 The port sits five kilometres north of the city of Mackay – which falls about halfway between Brisbane and Cairns.
 Its proximity to the Mackay city centre and Australia’s leading mining, equipment, technology and services (METS) hub in Paget make the port an ideal partner in an integrated transport supply chain solution for your trade needs.

-What’s more, with around $1.3 billion in state and Commonwealth funding committed for road infrastructure upgrades in the Mackay region from now to 2022, the transport corridors between the port, Mackay region, Central Highlands and the Whitsundays will become significantly more efficient.
 For Abbot Point and Hay Point port and Bowen businesses, the port offers a competitive importation and exportation cost option.
 Its prime location also makes it one of the major servicing centres for the mines in the Bowen and Galilee coal basins.